Crystal Peak (Tenmile Range)

 Crystal Peak is a high mountain summit in the Tenmile Range of the Rocky Mountains of North America.
 The 13859 ft thirteener is in White River National Forest, 9.5 km southwest (bearing 220°) of the Town of Breckenridge in Summit County, Colorado, United States.

 Approach routes

 Most climbers approach Crystal Peak from the east, in particular via the Crystal Lakes basin.
 This approach, a pleasant hike, follows jeep trails until treeline and Lower Crystal Lake.
 Four-wheel-drive vehicles can generally make it this far.
 A trail on the lake's north side takes climbers to Upper Crystal Lake, where gentle scree slopes provide access to the ridges north of the summit.

+Climate

+According to the Köppen climate classification system, the mountain is located in an alpine subarctic climate zone with cold, snowy winters, and cool to warm summers.
+Due to its altitude, it receives precipitation all year, as snow in winter, and as thunderstorms in summer, with a dry period in late spring.